WHAT IS THYROID?

 Herbs are the nature’s best gifts to us in order to manage a healthy body in a natural way.
 Ayurvedic medicines are prepared with these herbs and hence a great option to cure any disease.
 In order to manage the symptoms of hypothyroidism, there are some herbs which are well explained below:

 Gotukola (Cintella asiatica):

 Cintella asiatica, commonly known as Gotukola, is an excellent herb for managing the symptoms of hyperthyroidism.
-This herb is good to maintain healthy thyroid.
+This herb is good to maintain a healthy thyroid.